home plays overview hot news films tv photos download shop discussion best scene study

 Sir Jocelyn, the Minister Would Like a Word...

-Steven Berkoff plays a councillor though not in the image above.
+Steven Berkoff plays a councillor though he is not in the image above.
 Directed by Stuart Burge and written by Simon Raven and broadcast on 13 Jan 1965.

 Sir Jocelyn, the Minister Would Like a Word...